-In order to identify the targets for DESI’s operations, we must complete imaging surveys across the 14,000 square degrees of the DESI survey area.
+In order to identify the targets for DESI’s operations, we have completed imaging surveys across the 14,000 square degrees of the DESI survey area.

 - DECaLS: The DECam Legacy Survey at the Blanco telescope at Cerro Tololo

 - BASS: The Beijing-Arizona Sky Survey at the BOK telescope at Kitt Peak

 - MzLS: The Mayall z-band Legacy Survey at the Mayall telescope at Kitt Peak